dunderrrrrr/blocket_api/README.md

 - List saved searches, called "Bevakningar".
 - Get listings from all or a specific saved search.
 - Search for anything on Blocket with filters for region and category.
-- Advanced search for vehicles with multiple filters.
+- Get vehicle information, price evaluation and search for vehicles with multiple filters.
-- Get vehicle information and price evaluation.
 - Search for homes with filters for city, home type and more.
+- Search for stores and get a specific store's listings.

 ## 🧑‍💻️ Install